Based in Italy · 2026

 ?How to use this canvas

-What product or system does the team own?
+What product or system does the team own, and is it greenfield, brownfield, or mixed?

-What constraints shape the work: compliance, client rules, security, uptime, budget, deadlines?
+What constraints shape the work: compliance, security, uptime, budget, deadlines?

 What should be visibly better in 30, 60, 90 days?